stadium-software/checkbox-list-all-options/README.md

 ![](images/SetValueProp.png)

 ## Page Setup
+The "FullCheckBoxList" script can be executed in any other script. this example uses a Button Click event to illustrate how to execute the script when the user clicks a button

 1. Drag a *CheckBoxList* control into the page
 2. Use the *Options* property to populate the *CheckBoxList* with data
 3. Drag a *Button* control under the CheckBoxList
 4. Create the *Button.Click* event handler

 ## Button.Click Event Handler Setup
-The script can be executed in any other script.
 The example in this sample shows what the script returns and how to loop through it.

 1. Drag the "FullCheckBoxList" script into the event script
 2. Populate the Input Parameters